ansible-community/antsibull/docs/build-ansible.rst

 ``#ansible-docs`` that we're making a release (they should know ahead of time if they're watching the schedule too).

+* In patch releases, check the porting guide for unwanted breaking changes (collections that are new in this patch release are allowed to have breaking changes but existing collections should not.)

+  * Fixing this requires manually changing the .deps file and re-running rebuild-single (and then pinging the collection maintainer to find out what should happen for the next release.)

 * Merge the porting guide PR.
 * Build Ansible Docs to docs.ansible.com
 * Upload the tarball to pypi::